Executive Director | Email

 Jenny says, “Sustainable agriculture is something that I’m passionate about and farmers markets provide social, economic, and environmental stability to communities in a way that contributes to the overall sustainability of a society.”
 Contact Jenny to enroll in the Market Manager Certificate Program, participate in the Farmers Market at the Capitol, and about sharing your expertise with the farmers market community.

-Hailey obtained her Bachelor of Fine Arts degree in Photography from Kendall College of Art and Design.
+Hailey graduated with her Bachelor of Fine Arts degree in Photography from Kendall College of Art and Design.
 She joined the MIFMA team in December 2019, inspired by MIFMA’s mission to advance farmers markets to create a thriving marketplace for local food and farm products.

 Hailey says, “All people deserve access to fresh, local food.
 I believe in the potential of the local food movement in Michigan and beyond.”
-In her free time, she enjoys collecting coffee mugs and playing with her cat, Hank.
-Contact Hailey with questions about MIFMA’s website or social media accounts.
+In her free time, she enjoys collecting coffee mugs and spending time with her pets.
+Contact Hailey with questions about MIFMA communications, including our website, newsletter, and printed materials.

-Keke is a student at Michigan State University’s Lyman Briggs College, and plans to major in Human Biology and minor in Urban Agriculture.
+Keke is a student at Michigan State University’s Lyman Briggs College and plans to major in Human Biology.
 She joined MIFMA in November 2019, and previously worked for the Oakland Avenue Urban Farm.